Make artwork in a vibrant learning community

 designed to anchor your studio practice

-ADVANCING PRACTICE: AN ART MAKING TUTORIAL (12-weeks: 6 bi-weekly group sessions, 2 individual sessions)
+ADVANCING PRACTICE: AN ART MAKING TUTORIAL (Workshop is 12-weeks, and includes 6 bi-weekly group sessions, 2 individual sessions)

 This workshop primarily focuses on building a visual art practice.
 We meet via Zoom biweekly over the course of twelve weeks.
 In addition to six group sessions, each participant is invited to meet twice with the instructor individually.
 The workshop is focused on building or advancing your art practice in the context of both pursuing individual goals and receiving group feedback.
 In addition the instructor will introduce the work of contemporary artists and identify resources that are requested.
 We will rotate between presentations of contemporary visual artists by the instructor (sessions 1,3 and 5) and reviewing work by participants (sessions 2, 4, and 6).
 The workshop is open to visual artists of all levels and each section is limited to no more that 8 participants.
 Fee: $400